 We cover routine eye exams for members once per benefit year from ophthalmologists or optometrists who are part of our network.
-We also cover one pair of base lenses and frames up to \$125.
+We also cover one pair of base lenses (single, bifocal and trifocal) and frames up to \$125.
+Once you have received an eye exam from a provider, bring your vision prescription to a participating VSP provider and you'll receive savings on eyewear.